powsybl/powsybl-dynawo/docs/dynamic_simulation/output-variables-mapping.md

-# Output Variables DSL
+# Output variable mapping
-The output variables domain specific language allow a user to configure the curves or final state values Dynawo will export at the end of the simulation.
+The output variable domain specific language allows a user to configure the curves or final state values Dynawo will export at the end of the simulation.
 This DSL defines the `curve` and `fsv`keywords.

 The `curve` keyword combined with the `variable` field create a single curve for a dynamic model.
-One identifies a dynamic model by its ID, the same as the one used in the [Dynamic Models DSL](dynamic-models-dsl).
+The dynamic model is identified by its ID, the same as the one used in the [Dynamic Models DSL](dynamic-models-mapping).
 The variable to plot is identified by its name.
 ```groovy
 curve {
     dynamicModelId "dynamicId"